Man found dead in waterfall named by devastated family

 They had been calling for witnesses since being alerted to the discovery of a body between Waipū Gorge Rd and the SH12 turnoff.

-Detective Sergeant Dave Wilkinson said they were particularly interested in speaking with people near the Brynderwyn Summit and Artillery Road, between 7pm and 10pm on Friday.
+Detective Sergeant Dave Wilkinson said they were particularly interested in speaking with people near the Brynderwyn Summit and Artillery Rd, between 7pm and 10pm on Friday.

 Police also appealed for any dashcam footage the public may have that could be of use for their investigation into the Tauranga man's death.